The Seafood Industry Climate Awards

 Selection Process

 Awardees will be reviewed and selected by judges representing a broad set of perspectives from across the seafood industry.
-Judge’s will evaluate entries based on the criteria, each with equal weighting.
+Judges will evaluate entries based on the criteria, each with equal weighting.
 Judges may contact applicants for clarification or additional information.
-Evaluation will begin once the application period has closed and winners will be announced in December 2023.
+Evaluation will begin once the application period has ended and winners will be announced in January 2026.

 Eligibility